 Federal vs. Private Student Loans: What’s the Difference?

-There are two types of student loans you can get to pay for college: federal vs. private student loans.
+There are two types of student loans you can get to pay for college: federal and private.

-While both types of loans can help pay for your college expenses, they both have different terms, conditions, forgiveness options, and repayment options available.
+While both types of loans can help pay for your college expenses, they each have different terms, conditions, forgiveness options, and repayment options available.

 Issued by the government, federal student loans typically offer more payment flexibility and forgiveness options.
 In contrast, private loans, available from banks, credit unions, and other financial institutions, come with varying interest rates and payment terms.